-- Keep your campers at home if your child or any members of your household have recently had a close contact with a person with COVID-19. - Of course, please also keep your child at home if they, or anyone in your household is sick or displays any of these symptoms: - Fever at or above: 100.4 - Coughing or sneezing or congestion - Difficulty breathing or shortness of breath - Sore throat or fatigue, or headache or muscle pain - Nausea or vomiting or diarrhea - New loss of taste or smell - Additionally, children and camp staff will be monitored throughout the day for the above symptoms.
+- Keep your campers at home if your child or any members of your household have recently had a close contact with a person with COVID-19. - Of course, please also keep your child at home if they, or anyone in your household is sick or displays any of these symptoms: - o Fever - Coughing or sneezing or congestion - o Difficulty breathing or shortness of breath - Sore throat or fatigue, or headache or muscle pain - o Nausea or vomiting or diarrhea - Additionally, children and camp staff will be monitored throughout the day for the above symptoms.
 Anyone exhibiting symptoms will be immediately removed from the group and will wait in an isolation area until they can be picked up by parent/guardian or another person on their emergency contact list.